Bia (TV series): Plot

-The plot focuses on the 16 year old Beatriz Urquiza (Isabela Souza), a girl who likes to draw.
-When Beatriz "Bia" was very young, she loved making music with her older sister Helena (Gabriella Di Grecco).
-Helena was herself a singer and a member of the band MoonDust, which included her boyfriend Víctor (Fernando Dente) and his little brother Lucas Gutiérrez.
-One day the band got into a traffic accident in which Lucas and apparently Helena died and only Víctor survived, who is now paraplegic and has to sit in a wheelchair.
-Bia still suffers from the loss of her sister ten years later, and neither have the Urquiza or Gutiérrez families processed the loss of their children or siblings.
-There has been hostility between the two families since the accident, particularly the Gutiérrez make life difficult for the Urquiza because they make Helena responsible for the accident.
+The plot focuses on the 16 year old Beatriz "Bia" Urquiza (Isabela Souza), a girl who likes to draw.
+When Bia was very young, she loved making music with her older sister Helena (Gabriella Di Grecco), a singer and member of the band MoonDust, which included her boyfriend Víctor Gutiérrez (Fernando Dente) and his little brother Lucas.
+One day, the band was involved in a traffic accident, the only survivor of which was Víctor, who is now paraplegic and uses a wheelchair.
+Bia still suffers from the loss of her sister ten years later, and Víctor's family resents the Urquizas, deeming Helena responsible for the accident.